Macco00/Diablo4-Stash-OCR-Analyzer/README.md

 # Diablo4-Stash-OCR-Analyzer
 This project was created during the launch of Diablo4 when the ability to remove duplicate items or search for specific aspects was not a feature.
+It was also my first big project and hence is very cluttered and spagettified. *Don’t use this program and expect it to work; it’s outdated and deprecated.
+Its purpose is to demonstrate the end result.*

 The program uses two GUIs made in AutoHotkey V.2, one placed on top of the game to showcase the program’s abilities, and another to configure the settings.
 The settings configuration focuses on the user searching for specific aspects split across the game’s different classes.
 Since elements are drawn on the screen relative to the upper left corner of one’s monitor, two resolution options are also provided.